Bobby Davro: Celebrity Big Brother

 After dismissing reality shows including Big Brother, Britain's Got Talent and I'm a Celebrity and saying he would never appear on such series, in 2015 Davro entered the Celebrity Big Brother house to take part in the sixteenth series.
 On 24 September, he reached the final and was placed 4th.

 Personal life

+Family and relationships

 Davro was born, on 13 September 1958, in Ashford, Middlesex, England.
 His father, Bill Nankeville, was a runner; a British national mile and 1500m champion, world-record holder, and represented Great Britain in two Olympic Games.
-In 2003 Davro was one of the contestants in the Channel 4 reality TV show The Games, in which 10 celebrities competed against each other in Olympic style events.
+His brother was a professional golfer.

 Trudi Jameson, the mother of Davro's three children, is from Sutton Coldfield.
 The couple parted in 2003.

 Between 2007 and 2011 Davro dated Vicky Wright, daughter of Wolverhampton Wanderers and England footballer Billy Wright.
 They later reunited and were engaged to be married until Wright's death in May 2023.